core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}

-With reference to the processing defined in {{ssec-protect-request}} for the group mode and in {{sec-optimized-request}} for the optimized request, it is NOT RECOMMENDED for a client to use Group OSCORE for securing a request sent to a single group member over unicast.
+With reference to the processing defined in {{ssec-protect-request}} for the group mode and in {{sec-optimized-request}} for the optimized request, it is NOT RECOMMENDED for a client to use the group mode for securing a request intended for a single group member and sent over unicast.

+This does not include the case where the client sends a request over unicast to a proxy, to be forwarded to multiple intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
+In this case, the client MUST protect the request with the group mode, even though it is sent to the proxy over unicast (see {{mess-processing}}).

 If the client uses its own Sender Key to protect a unicast request to a group member, an on-path adversary can, right then or later on, redirect that request to one/many different group member(s) over unicast, or to the whole OSCORE group over multicast.
-By doing so, the adversary can induce the target group member(s) to perform actions intended to one group member only.
+By doing so, the adversary can induce the target group member(s) to perform actions intended for one group member only.
 Note that the adversary can be external, i.e. (s)he does not need to also be a member of the OSCORE group.

 This is due to the fact that the client is not able to indicate the single intended recipient in a way which is secure and possible to process for Group OSCORE on the server side.
 In particular, Group OSCORE does not protect network addressing information such as the IP address of the intended recipient server.
 It follows that the server(s) receiving the redirected request cannot assert whether that was the original intention of the client, and would thus simply assume so.